This extensive guide dives deep into the Audi A4, uncovering the gems and lemons across all generations.

 The Best Year: 2005

-The 2005 model year takes the crown as the best of the bunch in the second-gen Audi A4 lineup.
-It’s like Audi took all the lessons learned from the previous years and packed them into this model.
+The 2005 model year takes the crown as the finest of the bunch in the second-gen Audi A4 lineup.
+It’s like Audi took all the lessons learned from the previous years and packed them into this exceptional model.

 Engine options?
-You had the popular 1.8L turbocharged four-cylinder, known for its punch and efficiency.
+You had the popular 1.8L turbocharged four-cylinder, known for its punch and fuel economy.
 If you were after more horses under the hood, the 3.0L V6 was there to satisfy your need for speed.

-Fuel efficiency was a potent suit for the 1.8L engine, clocking in at about 20 mpg in the city and 29 mpg on the highway.
+Fuel efficiency was a strong suit for the 1.8L engine, clocking in at about 20 mpg in the city and 29 mpg on the highway.

 The 2005 A4 also upped its game in interior tech and safety, featuring an updated infotainment system and beefed-up airbags.

-Sure, it wasn’t perfect – some drivers reported flickering headlights.
+Sure, it wasn’t flawless – some drivers reported flickering headlights.
 But overall, the reliability and performance improvements made the 2005 A4 the standout star of the second generation.

 The Worst Years: 2002, 2003, 2004

-These models were infamous for transmission control module glitches, especially in CVT-equipped vehicles.
+These models were notorious for transmission control module glitches, especially in CVT-equipped vehicles.
 The result?
-A less-than-smooth driving experience and dependability issues.
+A less-than-smooth driving experience and reliability issues.

 The 2002 and 2003 Audi A4s also faced fuel pump failures that could leave you stranded with a stalled engine.
-Oh, and let’s not forget the headlight malfunctions.
+Oh, and let’s not disregard the headlight flaws.

 The 2004 Audi A4 introduced a new problem to the mix: oil sludging.
 This nasty issue could lead to internal engine damage and some seriously expensive repairs.

-These years saw recalls for fuel pump failures in vehicles with 1.8L Turbo, 2.8L V6, and 3.0L engines, which could cause sudden engine stalling.
+These years saw recalls for fuel pump failures in vehicles with 1.8L Turbo, 2.8L V6, and 3.0L engines, which could cause abrupt engine stalling.

 The combo of transmission and fuel pump issues makes the 2002-2004 Audi A4 models the ones to avoid in this generation.